 Instead of using our limited public forums to defend ourselves against Christian extremists, what do you suppose would happen if we went on the offensive?
 Imagine an atheist saying something like the following on national TV:

 We all know that there is no actual war on Christmas and that windbags like Bill O'Reilly talk about it just to raise money for Christian extremists groups.
 But maybe there should be a war - not necessarily on Christmas itself - but on the Christian extremism responsible for spreading hate and blocking our educational and scientific progress as a nation.If nothing else, might this force the mainstream media to discuss Christian extremism and how it impacts our nation?
-I submit that this would be an excellent starting point.
+Might that not be a place to start?

 Subscribe to Atheist Revolution